A real review of the Bluetooth intercom Cardo by our editorial staff

 Cardo's weaknesses revealed through actual use

-On the other hand, I'd like to share some of my thoughts after using it.
+On the other hand, I'd also like to mention some of my impressions after using it.

-Although the unit is compact and weighs only 49.5g, it does have a noticeable presence.
+Furthermore, while the device is compact and not heavy at approximately 49.5g, it does have a noticeable visual presence.

-While it doesn't interfere with or cause discomfort while skating, it may be bothersome for those who are concerned about the silhouette.
+Although it won't interfere with your movement or cause any discomfort while skiing, it might be a concern for those who are conscious of their silhouette.

 When connecting, check each other's devices